novemus/plexus/README.md

 `peerport` - port of the peer recieved by email

 To learn about additional parameters run tool with `--help` argument.

+## Extension

+To connect TCP applications, you can [use](https://github.com/novemus/wormhole) the tunneling extension `wormhole` as execution payload.

 ## Bugs and improvements